The Rakhi bracelet, a symbol of

 of Raksha Bandhan (Rakhi) is observed in most Indian communities around the world.

-When is Rakhi celebrated in 2017?
-Raksha Bandhan is traditionally celebrated on the full moon of the month of Shravana which, on the Western calendar, is on Monday, August 7, 2017.
+When is Rakhi celebrated in 2018?
+Raksha Bandhan is traditionally celebrated on the full moon of the month of Shravana which, on the Western calendar, falls on Saturday, August 25, 2018.

 Today, the fight for justice and respect between the sexes in India is gaining worldwide notice, as the media chronicles the physical violence that Indian women and young girls sometimes suffer at the hands of men in Indian society.